 This is an additional note to SPG Note 8 Nature Conservation and Development and gives more detailed advice specifically on the mitigation requirements associated with developments affecting great crested newts.
 Consultation will ensure that the Note can be adopted as formal SPG.
 SPG 8a - Great Crested Newt Mitigation Requirements

 This gives advice to speculative developers on planning applications because at present the Council is unable to demonstrate a 5 year housing land supply as required by Welsh Government in TAN1.
 This has resulted in a number of planning applications and enquiries for speculative development on sites outside settlement boundaries as defined in the adopted UDP.
-The Council drafted and made available on the website an updated Developer Guidance Note which was approved by Cabinet on 13/12/16 but this has not been consulted on.
+Consultation on an updated note was carried out between 7th July 2017 to 18th August 2017 and following changes a final note was approved by Cabinet on 23rd February 2018.
 The purpose of the Note is to give guidance to potential applicants on providing comprehensive evidence to demonstrate that the proposed development is sustainable and is both viable and deliverable in order that it will make a genuine and early contribution to housing land supply and construction on the ground.
-This consultation exercise is being carried out in order to attach extra weight to the Guidance Note as a material consideration in determining planning applications.
+This consultation exercise was carried out in order to attach extra weight to the Advice Note as a material consideration in determining planning applications.

-The Council have reviewed and updated the majority of the existing Local and Supplementary Planning Guidance Notes to support the continued use of the adopted Flintshire Unitary Development Plan (UDP).
-The guidance notes have been updated, have been subject to public consultation for 8 weeks (from Dec 18th 2015 to Feb 12th 2016 and from 10th June to 22nd July 2016 for the SPG No 23) and changes have been approved by Members through the Planning Strategy Group.
-This process has followed the Welsh Government guidelines and the new Supplementary Planning Guidance Notes have now been formally adopted by Council Cabinet on 17.01.17.
+The Council reviewed and updated the majority of the existing Local and Supplementary Planning Guidance Notes to support the continued use of the adopted Flintshire Unitary Development Plan (UDP).
+The guidance notes were updated following public consultation for 8 weeks (from Dec 18th 2015 to Feb 12th 2016 and from 10th June to 22nd July 2016 for the SPG No 23) and changes have been approved by Members through the Planning Strategy Group.
+This process has followed the Welsh Government guidelines and the new Supplementary Planning Guidance Notes were formally adopted by Council Cabinet on 17.01.17.

 All development proposals will take account of Adopted Supplementary Planning Guidance where relevant, which includes detailed guidance concerning individual sites, development issues, and particular types of development and will be a material consideration in determining planning applications.
 In terms of material considerations, greater weight can be attached to a guidance note if it has been formally adopted as Supplementary Planning Guidance.